Zynh0722/dungeon-world/src/pages/gming/the_world.md

 Prosperity indicates what kinds of items are usually available.
 Population indicates the number of inhabitants relative to the current size of the steading.
 Defenses indicate the general scope of arms the steading has.
 Tags in these categories can be adjusted. -Category means to change the steading to the next lower tag for that category (so Moderate would become Poor with -Prosperity). +Category means to change the steading to the next higher tag (so Shrinking becomes Steady with +Population).
 Tags in those categories can also be compared like numbers.
 Treat the lowest tag in that category as 1 and each successive tag as the next number (so Dirt is 1, Poor is 2, etc.).

 Tags will change over the course of play.
-Creating a steading provides a snapshot of what that place looks like right now.
+Creating a steading provides a snapshot of what that place looks like *right now*.
 As the players spend time in it and your fronts progress the world will change and your steadings with it.
 ### Adding Steadings

 You add your first steading when you create the campaign map—it’s the place the players go to rest and recover.
 When you first draw it on the map all you need is a name and a location.